How to Grow, Care and Propagate Million Hearts Plant (Dischidia ruscifolia)

 Watering

-Water Million Hearts Plant thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Million Hearts Plant thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Significantly reduce watering during the cold season to maintain the soil barely moist as the growth is minimal at this time.